richarda23/rspace-cli/README.md

 ### Downloading

+This project used to serve builds from Bintray but Bintray no longer exists Builds are available to RSpace users from ResearchSpace download site -  please ask for details.

+Once downloaded please run

     rspace eln --help

 to show commands and their arguments.
 You can also view an [HTML version](docs/generated/rspace-client_eln.md) of the documentation.